vipulnaik/diet-exercise-health/notes/2018-12-head-neck-jaw-tooth-pain.md

 blissful sleep.
 I woke up around 6 AM.

 I Googled a lot and thought the problem might be either TMD or tooth chipping or gum injury.
-I doubt it was a cavity but couldn' inspect myself because of the location.
+I doubt it was a cavity but couldn't inspect myself because of the location.

 ## Friday, December 28 (2018-12-28)